Sharpiless/MPI-Flow/README.md

 The input to our MPI-Flow is a single in-the-wild image with its monocular depth estimation and main object mask.
 You can use the [MiDaS](https://github.com/isl-org/MiDaS) model to obtain the estimated depth map and use the [Mask2Former](https://github.com/facebookresearch/Mask2Former) to obtain the object mask.

-We provide somne example inputs in `./images_kitti`, you can use the image, depth, and mask here to test our model.
+We provide some example inputs in `./images_kitti`, you can use the image, depth, and mask here to test our model.
 Here is an example to run the code:

 ```